Clair3/EarthNet2022-test/README.md

 ### Bibliography
 [1] Christian Requena-Mesa, Vitus Benson, Markus Reichstein, Jakob Runge, and Joachim Denzler.
-Earthnet2021: A large-scale dataset and challenge for earth surface forecasting as a guided video prediction task.
+"Earthnet2021: A large-scale dataset and challenge for earth surface forecasting as a guided video prediction task."
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, pages 1132–1142, 2021.

 [2] Codrut-Andrei Diaconu, Sudipan Saha, Stephan Günnemann, and Xiao Xiang Zhu.
-Understanding the role of weather data for earth surface forecasting using a convlstm-based model.
+"Understanding the role of weather data for earth surface forecasting using a convlstm-based model."
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, pages 1362–1371, 2022.

 [3] Klaus-Rudolf William Kladny, Marco Milanta, Oto Mraz, Koen Hufkens, and Benjamin David Stocker.
-Deep learning for satellite image forecasting of vegetation greenness. bioRxiv, 2022.
+"Deep learning for satellite image forecasting of vegetation greenness." bioRxiv, 2022.

 [4] Claire Robin, Christian Requena-Mesa, Vitus Benson, Lazaro Alonso, Jeran Poehls, Nuno Carvalhais, and Markus Reichstein.
-Learning to forecast vegetation greenness at fine resolution over Africa with ConvLSTMs.
+"Learning to forecast vegetation greenness at fine resolution over Africa with ConvLSTMs".
 In *Tackling Climate Change with Machine Learning workshop, NeurIPS 2022*.

+[5] Shukla, Satya Narayan, and Benjamin M. Marlin.
+"A survey on principles, models and methods for learning from irregularly sampled time series." arXiv preprint arXiv:2012.00168 (2020).

+[6] Schirmer, Mona, et al. "Modeling irregular time series with continuous recurrent units."
+In *International Conference on Machine Learning.
+PMLR, 2022*.

+[7] Rubanova, Yulia, Ricky TQ Chen, and David K. Duvenaud.
+"Latent ordinary differential equations for irregularly-sampled time series."
+Advances in neural information processing systems 32 (2019).